 Regarding item 2, it will be discussed at the ad hoc group on A.1 as the issue of joint Working Parties is one of the unresolved issues so far and there isn’t a clear way forward proposed in the contribution, it only highlights the options before us to bring it forward.

 Regarding item 3, it may need to be reviewed by ISO/IEC, who are in the process to review their working methods to enhance harmonization between ISO, IEC and JTC 1.
-So, the meeting agreed that as first step ISPCG would need to be involved.
-The meeting agreed to provide the proposal in item 3 to the upcoming meeting of ISPCG, as any possible amendment to A.23 would need to be coordinated with ISO/IEC.
+So, the meeting agreed that as first step SPCG would need to be involved.
+The meeting agreed to provide the proposal in item 3 to the upcoming meeting of SPCG, as any possible amendment to A.23 would need to be coordinated with ISO/IEC.

 C25 was presented by Soonchunhyang University.
 This Contribution requests that TSAG considers three discussion points regarding decision-making items given to a study group and working party: